nikolastorraca/CS370/README.md

-This is the repository for CS370 - Algorithms.
+This is a repository for CS370 - Algorithms.

 Developer: Nik Torraca